 Provide reminders for timing, breaks, etc.

 Yardstick has prepared a generic FAQ on virtual proctoring which is available here.
 It contains important information on technical requirements and what to expect.
-We strongly recommend that you read these resources before exam day.
+We strongly recommend that you read this resource before exam day.
 Note that you cannot download the ProctorU program/file before exam day – you will download it during the check-in process.

 Your physical workspace must be completely cleared except for any approved materials (see the NDHCE Administration Policy for a list of permissible items and other security-related information).
 In addition, you will be required to be alone in an enclosed space during the examination; do not write in a space with lots of windows or glass doors.
 For example, writing the examination in a public space is not allowed.
 We strongly recommend that you choose a space that you are most comfortable in to be able to perform at your best.
 Please ensure that there is good lighting.
 Please cover bookshelves with a sheet, and either remove pictures from the wall or cover them with sheets.
 You are not permitted to write on a soft surface (i.e. bed or couch).
 You must write the exam while seated at a table.
 If possible, candidates are to be seated with their backs to the main door of their exam space.

 If, before the start of the exam, a candidate feels too ill to get to the exam site or to start the exam, they must contact the NDHCB immediately (613-260-8156) to determine the next course of action.